 Edward Glaeser is the author of Triumph of the City: How Our Greatest Invention Makes Us richer, Smarter, Greener, and Happier and is also a Professor of Economics at Harvard.
 And just a few nights ago he was a guest on The Daily Show.
-It was very exciting for me to be reading and reviewing a book and then get a chance to see the author of that edward-glaeser-227x300book on TV.
+It was very exciting for me to be reading and reviewing a book and then get a chance to see the author of that book on TV.
 It kind of makes me feel a little bit like I am in the know.
 Glaeser showed a great amount of passion on the show and made me happy that I tracked down Trish from TLC Book Tours to get the opportunity to review this book.
 Of course Jon Stewart does give Glaeser a bit of a hard time, but that is to be expected.
-You can see the interview with Stewart by clicking here
+You can see the interview with Stewart by clicking here.

 In both Triumph of the City and on The Daily Show, Glaeser shows his ability to make economics and the history of cities interesting and beyond the dry and bland analysis one would stereotypically expect.
 The recent Penguin non-fiction books I have read (including Reality Is Broken) have astounded me with both their readability and their overwhelming amount of interesting and digestible information.
 It seemed like at least once a paragraph I was pausing to read a part to Mr. X that I just couldn’t keep to myself.
 A great non-fiction book really lends itself to sharing and discussing and Triumph of the City is a great example embodying that quality.